overcast07/wayback-machine-spn-scripts/README.md

 * `success-json.log` contains the final received status response JSON for successful capture jobs.
 If the `-q` flag is used, the file is not created and the JSON is discarded after being received.
 * `captures.log` contains the Wayback Machine URLs for successful capture jobs (`https://web.archive.org` is omitted).
 If the submitted URL is a redirect, then the Wayback Machine URL may be different.
 * `error-json.log` contains the final received status response JSON for unsuccessful capture jobs that return errors, including those which are retried (i.e. Save Page Now internal/proxy errors).
-* `failed.log` contains the submitted URLs for unsuccessful capture jobs that are not retried.
+* `failed.log` contains the submitted URLs for unsuccessful capture jobs that are not retried, along with the date and time and the error code provided in the status response JSON.
-* `invalid.log` contains the submitted URLs for capture jobs that fail to start and are not retried.
+* `invalid.log` contains the submitted URLs for capture jobs that fail to start and are not retried, along with the date and time and the site's error message (if any).
 * `unknown-json.log` contains the final received status response for capture jobs that end unsuccessfully after receiving an unparsable status response.

 ## Changelog